ironcore-scrapyard/virtual-controlplane/docs/usage/installation.md

 ![virtual control plane detailed](../assets/vc-detailed.png)

-The utility controller in this setup are needed for the following tasks:
+The utility controller in this setup is needed for the following tasks:

 * `cert-manager`: Manages cluster wide CAs and certificates for the `kube-apiserver` and `etcd`
 * `template-operator`: Generates in-cluster `kubeconfigs` from the genereated TLS certificates